joseeden/joeden/docs/006-Networking/060-Kong-API-Gateway/015-Install-Kong-and-Other-Apps.md

 ---
-title: "Install Kong and Other Applications"
+title: "Containerized Kong and Other Applications"
-description: "Install Kong and Other Applications"
+description: "Containerized Kong and Other Applications"
 tags:
   - Cloud
   - DevOps